schrodinger-s-kitten/lilypond-gtksourceview-syntax/README.md

 It mostly follows the colours used in the documentation at lilypond.org, with a few extra keywords and some other things highlighted differently.

-Examples of it in action in the Pluma text editor (palette: Mimiga, also made by me (TODO: add link to mimiga palette repository)):
+Examples of it in action in the Pluma text editor (palette: Mimiga, also made by me, available at https://github.com/schrodinger-s-kitten/mimiga-gedit-theme):

 Header of a regular if big file: